FakeNews: GAN-based generation of realistic 3D volumetric data -- A systematic review and taxonomy: Discussion and Conclusion

 \section{Discussion and Conclusion}

 Using GANs to generate volumetric data has become a highly researched topic, although it was not explored much in the first two years of the existence of GANs.
 This review has shown that GANs are capable of generating synthetic data that can be used for various medical and non-medical purposes.
-However, the generation of volumetric data is of great importance for the medical field, as volumetric medical imaging such as CT, MRI, and PET is increasingly being used, and the need for suitable pipelines to process these data is growing.
-Problems such as classification, segmentation or even reconstruction have already been heavily studied, both for medical and non-medical fields.
+The generation of volumetric data is of great importance for the medical field, as volumetric medical imaging such as CT, MRI, and PET are increasingly being used, and the need for suitable pipelines to process these data is growing.

-\paragraph{\textbf{Other papers:}}
+GANs have already been used for tasks such as classification, segmentation or even reconstruction, both for medical and non-medical fields.
+This overview contains lists of abbreviations/acronyms, common loss functions, evaluation metrics, applications and architectures.
+It is important to have this overview because of the large number of publications, the variability between papers and terms, and their major impact on the generation of synthetic data with GANs.
+When available, implementation code is also provided so that new researchers can build their pipeline more quickly.

+\subsection{Other papers}

 The authors are aware of a few relevant papers that were not covered by the systematic review search.
 However, they are worth mentioning because of their novel results.